Paternity and childcare leave in the civil service

 Within 8 days of giving birth, you must submit a document justifying the birth of the child:

-• Full copy of birth certificate
+• Full copy of the birth certificate

 • Or copy of the updated family record book

-• Or copy of the child's act of recognition
+• Or copy of the child's acknowledgement

-One month before the second 21 or 28 day leave period, you must confirm to your department head your leave dates and, in case of splitting this period, the dates of each of the 2 periods.
+One month before the second 21 or 28-day leave period, you must confirm to your department head your leave dates and, in case of splitting this period, the dates of each of the 2 periods.

 If you are born prematurely, your leave starts immediately and you can take the second 21 or 28 day leave period in the month following the birth.

-You must inform your administration without delay.
+You must inform your administration immediately.

 If the child is hospitalized immediately after birth